 The accounting information is gathered from different sensors into a central accounting database where it is processed to generate statistical summaries that are available through the EGI/WLCG Accounting Portal.

-Statistics are available for view in different detail by Users, VO Managers, Site Administrators and anonymous users according to well defined access rights.
+Statistics are available for view in different detail by Users, VO Managers, Site Administrators and anonymous users according to well-defined access rights.

 This document describes the development process used by the APEL project including the semi-automatic testing procedure used to assess the quality of software releases.